vinnyfs89/poloniexlendingbot/docs/installation.rst

     Modify the ExecStart and WorkingDirectory to match your setup.

-    First you need to configure systemd:
+    First you need to configure systemd (depending on your OS):
     ```
         sudo systemctl daemon-reload
     ```